Jimminer/open-eclass-companion/index.md

 Your **Name**, your **University**, your **Testing Device** _(Windows/Android)_ and preferably a **Discord** username for easy communication.

-_Before sending me an email, please check the [supported universities](#currently-supported-universities) to see if your university is already supported._
+_Before sending me an email, please check the [supported universities](#currently-supported-universities) above to see if your university is already supported._

 ## Contact Info
 **Name**: Dimitris Gkoumas